ministryofjustice/security-guidance/docs/shared-responsibility-models.md

 -   Awareness & Training - AWS trains AWS employees, but a customer must train their own employees.

-### MOJ specific
+### MoJ specific

-The MOJ is responsible for appropriate use within its partnership or 'tenancy' of a third-party supplier or product.
+The MoJ is responsible for appropriate use within its partnership or 'tenancy' of a third-party supplier or product.

-For example, in AWS, MOJ must correctly leverage native AWS functionality \(such as Security Groups\) to protect systems/data, and only the MOJ can implement these.
+For example, in AWS, MoJ must correctly leverage native AWS functionality \(such as Security Groups\) to protect systems/data, and only the MoJ can implement these.